junction-labs/wineinfo/demo/02_routing.md

 the catalog service.
 In our wine info services, when someone is logged in, we add the 'x-wineinfo-user' header to every request, and pass that along.

-We can use that header to identify all traffic from wine info admins.
+We can use that header to identify all traffic from WineInfo admins.
 To use Junction to do that, we'll declare a match on headers that only matches when the "x-wineinfo-user" header has exactly the value "admin".